daveas/cassidy-melhorn/README.md

 #### Posts:
 On prose, you can create, edit, and delete posts.

-(this guide will be updated to be more thorough)
+(this guide will be updated to be more thorough - see [prose](https://github.com/prose/prose/wiki/Getting-Started))